kursatkara/KARA-Lab-at-OSU/content/home/slider.md

 ---
-# Use the Slider widget as this page section
+## Use the Slider widget as this page section
+#widget: slider

+## Position of this section on the page
+#weight: 1

+## Publish this section?
+#active: true

+## This file represents a page section.
+#headless: true

+#design:
+#  # Slide height is automatic unless you force a specific height (e.g. '400px')
+#  slide_height: '600px'
+#  is_fullscreen: false
+#  # Automatically transition through slides?
+#  loop: true
+#  # Duration of transition between slides (in ms)
+#  interval: 2000

 widget: slider

-# Position of this section on the page
 weight: 1

-# Publish this section?
 active: true

-# This file represents a page section.
 headless: true

 design:
-  # Slide height is automatic unless you force a specific height (e.g. '400px')
-  slide_height: '600px'
+  slide_height: '65vh'
   is_fullscreen: false
-  # Automatically transition through slides?
   loop: true
-  # Duration of transition between slides (in ms)
   interval: 2000

 content:
   slides: